k1kolev/info/features/ui-ux-features/dashboard.md

 What if, instead of dashing raipidly through here and there, we had a single place that greets us everytime we access our business management platform?
 A place that contains everything we need in a simple, yet effective form, allowing us to review the things that matter the most, in a quick look.
-Something that we can personalize to fit it the best way for every role we and our team members decide to take.
+Something that we can personalize to suit it perfectly to every role we and our team members decide to take for the projects and assignments we face ahead.

 ## Dashboard in @@name